hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 introducing more layers of them allows for more nonlinearity, increasing the approximation capability of the score function.
-While this is indeed true, there are some fundamental drawbacks with the general form of neural networks we've seen so far (the term for them is *standard* or *fully-connected neural networks*):
+While this is indeed true, there are some fundamental drawbacks with the general form of neural networks we've seen so far (the term for these are *standard* or *fully-connected neural networks*):

 Firstly, they entirely disregard the 2D structure of the image at the get-go.
 Remember that instead of working with the input as $28 \times